Nebo15/annon.api/README.md

 API consumers may provide a custom request ID by sending `X-Request-ID: <request_id>` header.
 Thus, your Front-End and upstream back-ends can log information with a single unique ID.

-Also, idempotency plug is relying on this logs to privide idempotency guaratees for requests with same `X-Idempotency-Key: <idempotency_key>` headers.
+Also, idempotency plug is relying on this logs to provide idempotency guarantees for requests with same `X-Idempotency-Key: <idempotency_key>` headers.

 ### Monitoring